ifLab/edx-documentation/en_us/shared/building_and_running_chapters/creating_content/create_video.rst

     * - **License**
-      - Optionally, you can set the license for the video, if you want to release the video with a license different from that of the overall course license.
+      - Optionally, you can set the license for the video, if you want to release the video with a license different from the overall course license.

         * Select **All Rights Reserved** to indicate to learners that you own the copyright for the video.